microsoft/frontend-bootcamp/step2-05/README.md

 We begin the journey into Redux by looking at the store.
 The store consists of several parts

-1. the state or the data - we represent this both with an initial state and with a TypeScript interface
+1. the state or the data - we represent this both with an initial state and with a TypeScript interface.
-2. the reducers - conceptually this should be very close to the shape to the store.
-One reducer should be responsible for reacting to action messages to change the state from a previous to the next state.
+2. the reducer - responsible for reacting to action messages to change the state from a previous to the next state.
-3. the dispatcher - there should be only one dispatcher and the store exports this.
+3. the dispatcher - there is only one dispatcher and the store exports this.
 We'll look at this in Step 6!

 ## Create Store